 What Is a Lead Magnet?

 A lead magnet is a free resource that attracts potential customers for your niche to click on.
-By using this free content, visitors are more likely to sign up for your email list and eventually become paying customers.
+This free content makes visitors more likely to sign up for your email list and eventually become paying customers.

-This is what makes lead magnets one of the most important parts of your content marketing strategy.
+This makes lead magnets one of the most important parts of your content marketing strategy.

 Lead magnets can take many forms, but they usually have the following characteristics: